What kind of therapy are you seeking?

 Through this, we gain insight into which coping mechanisms you have developed in order to grapple with stress and painful emotions.
 Coping mechanisms include things like perfectionism, addictions, suppression and dissociation.

-In this approach, instead of rushing to eliminate these behaviors or symptoms, we explore the wisdom of how they developed to protect you.
+In this approach, instead of rushing to eliminate these behaviors or symptoms, we first explore the wisdom of how they developed to protect you.
 Discovering the root causes of your challenges can help resolve long-held pain and provide insight on how to evolve in a healthier direction.
 We also look closely at your unconscious behaviors and dreams, and may explore Jungian archetypes and active imagination exercises.

 • I enjoy working through a terrapsychology lens.
 Terrapsychology is a more recent evolution of Ecotherapy.
 It focuses on developing a reciprocal relationship with nature to enrich one’s life and our environment.
 There are many ways we can incorporate this into our work together, the easiest being by meeting at a park for our sessions.